catherineblueberry/Walmart-Customer-Purchase-Analysis/README.md

-### Walmart-Customer-Purchase-Analysis
+### Walmart Customer Purchase Analysis

+This project was completed as a collaborative effort with Shaheen Chirakula and Sashank Gandikota as part of UMBC’s DATA 608 course.
+My specific contributions to the code were the Multiple Linear Regression and Correlation t-test sections.

 #### Introduction

-**Research Question**__: What factors influence customer purchasing behavior at Walmart, and do variables such as payment method, product category, and customer demographics significantly affect purchase amount and satisfaction?
+_**Research Question**_: What factors influence customer purchasing behavior at Walmart, and do variables such as payment method, product category, and customer demographics significantly affect purchase amount and satisfaction?

 **Objective**:
 * Analyze how customer age correlates with shopping preferences, frequency, and spending habits.